 In the event that review of surface water monitoring data indicates an incident has occurred, the incident will be reported in accordance with Condition 8, Schedule 5 of Development Consent DA 374-11-00.
-Clean TeQ will notify the Secretary and any other relevant agencies including the relevant Council immediately after it becomes aware of the incident.
-Clean TeQ will also notify any affected landholders of any incident that has caused, or threatens to cause, material harm to the environment.
+The Planning Secretary will be notified in writing via the Major Projects website immediately after SEM becomes aware of an incident.
+The notification will identify the Project name and development application number, and set out the location and nature of the incident.